 - Job’s fourth friend, the initially quiet and then verbose, Elihu.

-The book of Job opens with a prologue (chapters 1 and 2) that establishes the setting of the story and concludes with an epilogue (chapter 42) that provides for a satisfying ending.
-In betwixt is all dialogue between Job and his four increasingly critical friends.
+The book of Job opens with a prologue (chapters 1 and 2) that establishes the setting of the story.
+And it concludes with an epilogue (chapter 42) that provides for a satisfying ending.
+In between is all dialogue, mostly between Job and his four increasingly critical friends.

 Discover more about Job in Peter’s book I Hope in Him: 40 Insights about Moving from Despair to Deliverance through the Life of Job.
 In it, we compare the text of Job to a modern screenplay.